Stunt scooter Vs Normal Scooter - What's the Difference?

-As kick scooters don’t need to be as strong as stunt scooters, they are also normally a lot lighter which again can be advantageous.
+As kick scooters don't need to be as strong as stunt scooters, they are also normally a lot lighter which again can be advantageous.
 Lighter scooters are easier to carry which can be especially useful for parents of younger children.
-They can easily fold and carry the kick scooter when their child is fed up of using it at the park.
+They can easily fold and carry the kick scooter when their child is fed up with using it at the park.
 Or it can be easily carried when the rider scoots into a busy urban environment.

 Lighter scooters are also easier for younger and smaller children to be able to control.

 Kick scooters are generally cheaper to buy as the parts needed to make them are not as expensive.
-For example, they wheel cores can be plastic rather than metal.
-Some top end kick scooters do use more expensive materials which means they cost more but they generally have some excellent design features such as being extra lightweight for younger children.
+For example, the wheel cores can be plastic rather than metal.
+Some top end kick scooters do use more expensive materials, which means they cost more but they generally have some excellent design features such as being extra lightweight for younger children.
 Kick scooters for kids can range between £20 to £150.
-However there is a lots of variation in the price. £20 scooters won’t generally last as long and they may start to rattle when riding.
+However there is a lots of variation in the price. £20 scooters won't generally last as long and they may start to rattle when riding.

-Young children’s scooters tend to be cheaper but of course they are smaller.
+Young children’s scooters tend to be cheaper but of course, they are smaller.

 Which Scooter Is Right For Your Child?

 Choosing the right scooter can be a minefield.
 Consider some of the following when deciding which scooter to buy.